JetSetIlly/Gopher2600/README.md

 `Gopher2600` can load supercharger tapes from MP3 and WAV file, in addition to supercharger BIN files.

-A copy of the BIOS file must be present.
-The file should be named:
+Multiload "tapes" are supported although care should be taken in how multiload files are created.

+In the case of BIN files a straight concatenation of individual files should work, resulting in a file that is a multiple of 8448 bytes.

+For MP3 and WAV files however, the *waveform* should be concatenated, not the individual MP3/WAV files themselves.
+A command line tool like [SoX](https://en.wikipedia.org/wiki/SoX) can be used for this, or a graphical program like [Audacity](https://www.audacityteam.org/download/) if you prefer.

+Of course, in all cases, the individual parts must be part of a multiload set for this to work.

+### Supercharger BIOS

+Supercharger eulation relies on the presence of the real Supercharger BIOSt.
+The file must be named one of the following:

 * Supercharger BIOS.bin
 * Supercharger.BIOS.bin
 * Supercharger_BIOS.bin

-The file can be placed in the current working directory or in the same directory as the supercharger ROM being loaded.
+The file can be placed in the current working directory or in the same directory as the Supercharger file being loaded.
 Alternatively, it can be placed in the emulator's [configuration directory](#configuration-directory).

 ## SaveKey